jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 ([transcript](https://diyhpl.us/wiki/transcripts/vr-bitcoin/2020-05-16-oliver-gugger-lsat/),
 [video](https://www.youtube.com/watch?v=IW08RJUpzw0))

- **Sydney meetup discussion**

-A number of Bitcoin developers and Lightning developers joined this Sydney meetup to discuss various topics.
+- **Sydney meetup discussion:** A number of Bitcoin developers and Lightning developers joined this Sydney meetup to discuss various topics.
 The agenda items included the scalability issues of onboarding millions of Lightning clients, Rust code integration into Bitcoin Core, dual funding in c-lightning and